todokku/heroku-buildpack-r-experiments/README.md

 The `init.R` file can be used to install R packages if required.

+*NOTE:* [Packrat][packrat] is the preferred way to manage your package dependencies and their respective versions, and the `init.R` file isn't required if you use packrat.

 The following example file can be used.
 Provide the package names you want to install to the `my_packages` list:

 ```